-We started with an early breakfast on the rooftop of Casa Perleta, which was the PERFECT way to get our first “taste” of blue (not to mention, some breathtaking views).
+We started with an early breakfast on the rooftop of Casa Perleta, which was the PERFECT way to get our first taste of blue (not to mention, some breathtaking views).

-2. Get Lost in a Sea of Blue
+2. Get lost in a sea of blue

 The beautiful blues hiding behind every turn make it very much worth the wander.

-3. Have a “Cooking Experience” at Lala Mesouda
+3. Have a “cooking experience” at Lala Mesouda

 And that was just the 10am–3pm session.
-We returned for dinner, spent another three hours at the restaurant, and closed the place down.
+We returned for dinner, spent another 3 hours at the restaurant, and closed the place down.

 4. Hike up to the Spanish Mosque

 The hike takes about 20 minutes, and the panoramic view from the top is spectacular.
 Fields of colorful flowers surround the mosque, while herds of goats freely roam the hillsides.
 This may be the best place in Chefchaouen for a view of the entire city and surrounding valley.